Benjamin P. Sachs: Preeclampsia Research

-Sachs helped create a research team led by Dr. Ananth Karumanchi that discovered the probable cause of preeclampsia.
-The team's research was published in the Journal of the American Medical Association, the New England Journal of Medicine, the Journal of Clinical Investigation, Nature Medicine, and was described in The New Yorker.
+Sachs helped facilitate the research team led by Dr. Ananth Karumanchi that identified the probable cause of preeclampsia.
+The team's findings were published in the New England Journal of Medicine, the Journal of the American Medical Association, the Journal of Clinical Investigation, and Nature Medicine, and were the subject of a feature by Jerome Groopman in The New Yorker.